zbytes/tech-stacks-drawio-library/README.md

-# tech-stacks-drawio-library
-Tech stacks drawio library for a microservice architecture.
+# Tech stacks drawio library for a microservice architecture.